 The Department of Exercise Science and Sport at Millikin University offers a curriculum that leads to a Bachelor of Science in Athletic Training.
 The mission of the Athletic Training Program is to provide quality education for students wishing to become certified athletic trainers.
-Through a combination of both didactic and practical learning experiences, the program guides students through acquisition of the knowledge and skills necessary for success on the Board of Certification (BOC) examination and for success in the field of Athletic Training and related allied health fields.
+Through a combination of both didactic and practical learning experiences, the program helps students acquire the knowledge and skills necessary for success on the Board of Certification (BOC) examination and for success in the field of Athletic Training and related allied health fields.

 Admission into the athletic training program is based on academic, clinical, and interview performances.
 Students are informed of their application status early in the summer following the application year.